-How to Spend the Day on Sullivan’s Island and Shem Creek
+Things to Do in Sullivan’s Island: Sullivan’s Island and Shem Creek Day Trip

-Sullivan’s Island is a 717-square mile island, located on South Carolina’s sandy coast.
+Sullivan’s Island is a 3.4-square mile island, located on South Carolina’s sandy coast.
 It sits just across the harbor from Charleston and offers visitors and locals a little break from city life, amazing views and outdoor recreation.
+There are plenty of things to do in Sullivan’s Island, including the beach, private tours, and more.

 The area is home to an affluent community, and most of the sites and attractions on Sullivan’s Island are focused on history and nature.
 There are also plenty of activities for those looking for a little more excitement and adventure, including water sports like kayaking.
 If you need a little break from the 135,000 South Carolinians that call Charleston home, Sullivan’s Island and Shem Creek will offer you a little respite from the “big city.”